emews/emews-project-creator/README.md

 project workflows.
 For a more comprehensive explanation see the [EMEWS Tutorial](https://www.mcs.anl.gov/~emews/tutorial/).

-EMEWSCreator is run from the command line.
+EMEWS Creator is run from the command line.

 ```
 $ python -m emewscreator -h